wakatime/wakaq/README.md

 #### Optimizing

+See the [WakaQ init params][wakaq init] for a full list of options, like Redis host and Redis socket timeout values.

 When using in production, make sure to [increase the max open ports][max open ports] allowed for your Redis server process.

 When using eta tasks a Redis sorted set is used, so eta tasks are automatically deduped based on task name, args, and kwargs.